Ndau people: Religion and spirituality

-NB: It has to be noted that the traditional Ndau identify themselves as one for they regard Musikavanthu/Mlambo as their common ancestor.
-Even though they identify themselves by different names and surnames such as Moyana which means sheep, they at the end of the day consider themselves to be Dziva for they are Musikavanthu's children.
-To this day, Musikavanthu has great respect and renown as a rainmaker and is considered the Earthly embodiment of the CREATOR of the Universe Mwari Musikavanthu or Musikavanhu as the CREATOR is commonly known amongst the Shona.
-There has been great effort to diminish the importance of the Musikavanthu/Mlambo chieftaincy in modern day Zimbabwe as Robert Mugabe sought to downplay the importance of this unique chieftaincy by putting forward fallacies and falsehoods that portrayed Mugabe's ancestry as having descended from the Munhumutapas.
-It has to be borne in mind that the Munhumutapa Empire was founded by Nyatsimba Mutota who was of the Dziva totem as he was a son of Dziva Musikavanhu who had left Great Zimbabwe after its abandonment by Musikavanhu due to transgressions that had been committed by all peoples against Musikavanthu's commands/Mhiko.
+The traditional Ndau identify themselves as one people, as they regard Musikavanthu/Mlambo as their common ancestor.
+Although they identify themselves by different names and surnames, such as Moyana (meaning "sheep"), they ultimately consider themselves to be Dziva due to being Musikavanthu's descendants.
+To this day, Musikavanthu holds great respect and renown as a rainmaker and is considered the Earthly embodiment of the "Creator of the Universe", known as "Mwari Musikavanthu" or "Musikavanhu" among the Shona people.

+There have been considerable efforts to diminish the importance of the Musikavanthu/Mlambo chieftaincy in modern-day Zimbabwe.
+Robert Mugabe sought to downplay the significance of this unique chieftaincy by promoting fallacies and falsehoods that portrayed his ancestry as descending from the Munhumutapas.
+The Munhumutapa Empire was founded by Nyatsimba Mutota, who was of the Dziva totem, being a son of Dziva Musikavanhu.
+Musikavanhu had left Great Zimbabwe after its abandonment due to transgressions that had been committed by all peoples against Musikavanthu's commands/Mhiko.

-Sena people Many Ndau people have embraced the Christian religion.
+However, due to missionary activity, many Ndau people have also embraced the Christian religion.